How to Setup an Accounting Department

 - Cash outflows.
 In addition to payroll, the business incurs many different kinds of expenses over the year.
 Purchase and delivery costs, paying taxes, buying new assets such as machinery or land, repairs or updates to existing assets, repayment of loans—a company is always writing checks for one purpose or another.
 The accounting department prepares all these checks and forwards them to the intended person(s) for signatures.
 It keeps up-to-date records of all payments cleared and all payments outstanding.
 In order to run smoothly, the business must have a good relationship with vendors and suppliers.
 The business needs to make sure to clear all its payments on time; otherwise its reputation may suffer.
 The accounting department looks out for different ways to cut costs, such as discounts offered by some vendors upon fast payment.
 It should also make sure that the company is not charged for late payment of dues.

 - Inventory.
 An inventory is a list of items that the company holds for the ultimate purpose of resale.
 These items are usually sold within a year.
 Inventory can include raw materials, semi-finished products, and finished goods.
 The accounting department is responsible for keeping accurate inventory records and to ensure that the cost of raw materials and overheads does not negatively affect company cashflow.
 Accountants have to decide on balanced inventory levels for the company; that is, not so high that they add to costs and not so low that customers are left dissatisfied.
+Inventory Management software tools help with the process.

 - Fixed assets and property accounting.
 Every company needs to have some long-term assets such as land, buildings, tools and equipment, machinery, vehicles, etc., in order to function effectively.
 These are called fixed assets or tangible assets—items that cannot easily be converted to cash.
 They may be retained by the business permanently or over long periods.
 The business needs to maintain detailed records of all its fixed assets, keeping track of the depreciation they undergo over time.
 This is both for calculating tax payable to authorities and for controlling the use of the assets.
 The accounting department is responsible for making these accounts.
 They are recorded into the balance sheet that is used to compute total company assets, liabilities, and capital at any given period.
 It is very important that the company’s financial statements are kept up-to-date by the accounting department.
 A business always needs to buy the most upgraded equipment to remain competitive in the market, and its financial statements like the profit and loss account and the balance sheet show its overall worth and value and how much it can afford to buy.